 Limited options are availabe for staying at the Bhimashankar Temple and the villages as the area is not easily accessible.
 The Temple administration runs a Guesthouse named Jeevan Guest House that provides the basic facilities only.
 However, nearby towns have options like the Blue Mormon Jungle Holiday Resort, Ecogreens Sankalp Farms, and Holiday Maiyaan Karjat.

 Several small restaurants are present near the Temple premises such as the Shivshakti and Shankar Vishranti.
 The Cuisine available is a mix of both North Indian and South Indian food items.
 The items available here are predominantly vegetarian.

-- Gupt Bhimashankar – A small trekking path from the Bhimashankar Temple will lead you to the place where the Jyotirlinga was originally found.
-The Linga is situated on the banks of a waterfall and is surrounded by lush greenery.
+Gupt Bhimashankar – A small trekking path from the Bhimashankar Temple will lead you to the place of discovery of Jyotirlinga.
+The Linga is on the banks of a waterfall and has greenery around.

-- Sakshi Ganapati Temple – The Temple is located 2 km away from the Bhimashankar Temple.
-The Ganapati here is called “Sakshi” because he is the witness to the visit of the pilgrims to the Jyotirlinga.
-It is believed that he keeps the attendance of who has visited the Bhimashankar shrine.
+Sakshi Ganapati Temple – The Temple is 2 km away from the Bhimashankar Temple.
+The Ganapati here is “Sakshi” because he is the witness to the visit of the pilgrims to the Jyotirlinga.
+Therefore, he keeps the attendance of whoever visits the Bhimashankar shrine.
 The Pilgrims visit the Temple to show their presence to the Lord Ganapati and Lord Shiva.

-- Kamalaja Devi Temple – The Temple is dedicated to Goddess Parvati, wife of Lord Shiva.
+Kamalaja Devi Temple – The Temple is for Goddess Parvati, wife of Lord Shiva.
 She helped the Lord in his battle against the demons.
-She is depicted as sitting on the Lotus in this Temple.
+Also, She sits on the Lotus in this Temple.